-Placement groups are a setting that determines whether virtual machines will be hosted on the same physical server or on different ones.
+A placement group is a policy that determines whether virtual machines will be hosted on the same physical server or on different ones.

-What happens if you don't add instances to a placement group.
-They will be placed on physical servers randomly — may get on the same one or on different ones.
+What happens if you don’t add instances to a placement group?
+They will be placed on physical servers randomly—they could end up all on the same server or spread across different ones.

-How many placement groups a machine can belong to at the same time.
-Only to one group — it is impossible to add it to two groups at once, even if these groups are of different types (affinity and anti-affinity).
+How many placement groups a machine can belong to at the same time?
+A machine can only belong to one group.
+It is impossible to add a machine to two different groups at once.

 Was this article helpful?

 Discover our offerings, including virtual instances starting from 3.7 euro/mo, bare metal servers, AI Infrastructure, load balancers, Managed Kubernetes, Function as a Service, and Centralized Logging solutions.